 4. Engine Ramen

-This vegan-friendly ramen spot is right in the heart of the city.
+This vegan-friendly ramen spot is right in the heart of Kyoto.
 If you look at the Google reviews (like I did), you might have mixed feelings about adding it to your itinerary, but after having two different guides recommend it, I figured we needed to give it a chance.
 In addition to having a couple of vegan ramen options, they also have gluten-free noodles, which is terrific.
 Being vegan in Japan isn’t as challenging as being gluten-free!

 We tested out both signature flavors—zesty and Kyoto BEANing.
 You might think zesty means tangy, but in Japan, it’s really code for spicy (at least I think so).
 The zesty broth is equal parts “punch you in the face” with a little bit of creaminess.
 The Kyoto BEANing was definitely more my speed — a soy cream base with giant wood ear mushrooms and sesame.
 I could’ve eaten two bowls of it!